 - ½ cup fresh lemon juice

 - ¼ cup minced fresh dill or parsley (optional)

-4. Simmer for a couple of a minutes, stir in the dill or parsley if using.
+- Simmer gently for a couple of a minutes (no not allow to come to a boil), then stir in the dill or parsley if using.
 Serve the avgolemono soup hot.

 Cooking Tip: Egg in the BrothWhat you are doing here is tempering the egg mixture.
 If you were to add the egg mixture to the pot all at once, even if you whisked very fast, you would still end up with cooked strands of eggs punctuating the soup (in some soups, this is desirable – think about egg drop soup at a Chinese restaurant).
 Add the hot liquid in slow steady amount to the eggs, while whisking all the while, thickens the eggs but the whisking keeps them from cooking in a clump, and then once that mixture has become thick and smooth, and warm, you can whisk it back into the soup and it will simply thicken the whole pot of avgolemono.